CarlyyyChen/BudgetApp/README.md

 # BudgetApp
-This budgeting application with front end developed with React and backend with Spring Boot.
+This is a budgeting application with frontend developed with React and backend with Spring Boot.